Republicanism in the United Kingdom: Hierarchy

 Since the UK monarchy is hereditary, the monarch's status and power stems from their birth, a fact that has been criticised by republicans as being elitist and outdated.
 The members and representatives of the royal family are given titles, and are traditionally greeted in the first instance as "Your Majesty" or "Your Royal Highness", then "Sir" or "Ma'am".
 Such deference has been called an attempt to keep subjects "in their place".
 Many republicans further argue that the monarchy is too archaic and reminiscent of medieval feudalism for a modern nation.

 Honorary military positions

 Many members of the royal family have honorary military positions, despite not having meaningfully served in the armed forces.
 In the UK alone, Elizabeth II held dozens of honorary positions as colonel-in-chief, despite her lack of military experience.
 Some republicans, such as Norman Baker, argue that such liberal distribution of unearned honours undermines them for those who did earn them.

 Though some royals have been sent into conflict zones, many doubt that they have served on the front line on the same basis as other members of the Armed Forces, viewing it as more of a PR exercise than military service.
-The then Prince Andrew's presence during the Falklands War was later criticised by the commander of the British Naval Force who stated that "special measures" had to be taken to ensure that the prince did not lose his life.
+Andrew Mountbatten-Windsor (then Prince Andrew)'s presence during the Falklands War was later criticised by the commander of the British Naval Force who stated that "special measures" had to be taken to ensure that the (then) Prince did not lose his life.